mizhaan23/crpn_algo/README.md

 # A Cubic-regularized Policy Newton Algorithm for Reinforcement Learning

-This directory contains the source code of the experiments as shown in the main paper.
+This directory contains the source code of the experiments as shown in the main paper that can be found here https://proceedings.mlr.press/v238/maniyar24a.html.
 The directory is structured as follows:

 + `aistats_paper`  : _experiments mentioned in the main paper_